-History of the Oto-Rhino-Laryngological Society of Japan, Inc.
+History of Japanese Society of Otorhinolaryngology-Head and Neck Surgery, Inc.

 From the Society's Establishment through World War II

 1) Launch of oto-rhino-laryngology as an independent discipline, and of the Tokyo Oto-Rhino-Laryngological Society